scala/scala3/docs/blog/_posts/2019-01-21-12th-dotty-milestone-release.md

 ### Extension Methods

 We are excited to announce that extension methods are now offered through dedicated language support!
-Extension methods allow one to add methods to a type after the type is defined and up until now they were encoded through the powerful mechanism of implicits.
+Extension methods allow one to add methods to a type after the type is defined.
-Previously, one had to place the desired method in the trait with the receiver object to extend, as part of the parameter list.
-The infix-ness of the method was being restored by manually writing the implicit class, resolving `implicitly` that extended object.

-Now, in Dotty we can express an extension method by writing the method and prepending its name with the type to be extended.
+This is done by writing a method with a parameter for the type to be extended _on the left-hand side_ of the method name:

 ```scala
 case class Circle(x: Double, y: Double, radius: Double)